thatyangyang/learn-compose-2/notes.md

 ### Quick guide to Animations in Compose

 ### Animation modifiers and composables
+- Built-in animated composables
+    - Animate appearance and disappearance with AnimatedVisibility visible enter exit
+    - Animate based on target state with AnimatedContent 对整个 content 做动画
+    - Animate between two layouts with Crossfade
+- Built-in animation modifiers
+    - Animate composable size changes with animateContentSize
+- List item animations

 ### Value-based animations
+- Animate a single value with animate*AsState

+- Animate multiple properties simultaneously with a transition
+    - updateTransition, transition.animateXX
+- Create an infinitely repeating animation with rememberInfiniteTransition
+- Low-level animation APIs
+    - Animatable: Coroutine-based single value animation
+    - Animation: Manually controlled animation

 ### Animated vector images in Compose
+- AnimatedVectorDrawable

 ### Advanced animation example: Gestures

 ### Customize animations - AnimationSpec
+- Customize animations with the AnimationSpec parameter
+    - Create physics-based animation with spring
+    - Animate between start and end values with easing curve with tween
+    - Animate to specific values at certain timings with keyframes
+    - Animate between keyframes smoothly with keyframesWithSpline
+    - Repeat an animation with repeatable
+    - Repeat an animation infinitely with infiniteRepeatable
+    - Immediately snap to end value with snap
+- Set a custom easing function  -  Easing
+- Animate custom data types by converting to and from AnimationVector

 ### Shared element transitions in Compose